kathyspark/kathyspark/README.md

 <!-- - 💬 Ask me about ... -->
 - 📫 How to reach me: [Twitter](https://https://twitter.com/kathyspark)
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I'm from Colombia, LATAM
+- ⚡ Fun fact: I adore the music from the 60's

 ### Here are some of the skills that I currently know